Nexus Docs

 • 1.
 Hosted Nexus always starts with API-key issuance at /settings/api-keys.

-• 6.
-Trial Cloud, Local Lite, and Cloud Pro currently allow only one active API key under the current rollout policy.
+• 5.
+Trial Cloud, Nexus Free, and Nexus Pro currently allow only one active API key under the current rollout policy.
 Revoke or delete the old key before issuing a new one.

 3) Choose your mode

 Use hosted mode when you want cloud memory with an issued API key.
-Use Local Lite when you want local SQLite memory with one-time license activation.
+Use Nexus Free when you want free local SQLite memory with one-time device activation.

 recommended Local Lite flow